Music of Bengal: Famous bands

 English bands from Kolkata include Cassini's Division, Bolepur Bluez, Insomnia, Underground Authority, Pseudonym, Chronic Xorn, are also notable.
 Singers like Ajoy Chakraborty and Kaushiki Chakraborty are working to bring back classical raga influence into Bengali music.

 Bengali bands use a wide variety of styles such as rock, pop, folk, and fusion.
 Their music is influenced both by popular American music as well as traditional Bengali folk music such as Bhatiali, Bhawaiya, Shyama Sangeet and Baul.

-Bangladeshi hip hop
+Bangladeshi hip-hop

-Bangladeshi hip hop is a genre of music and culture that covers a variety of styles of hip hop music developed in Bangladesh.
-Bangladeshi hip hop is heavily influenced by US hip hop, and started in early 2000.
+Bangladeshi hip-hop is a genre of music and culture that covers a variety of styles of hip-hop music developed in Bangladesh.
+Bangladeshi hip-hop is heavily influenced by US hip-hop, and started in the early 2000s.